How to Get to the Amalfi Coast from Naples

 How to Get to the Amalfi Coast from Sorrento

-Other ferry routes for Amalfi and Positano depart from Sorrento and generally run from May to October.How to Get to the Amalfi Coast from Capri
+Other ferry routes for Amalfi and Positano depart from Sorrento and generally run from May to October.

-Ferry routes between Capri, Positano, and Amalfi run from the beginning of April to mid-October when most tourists are interested in day trips.
+Ferry routes between Capri, Positano, and Amalfi run from the beginning of April to mid-October when most tourists take day trips.
 In April and May, there are generally two routes that depart each afternoon/evening from Capri to Positano and two routes departing each morning from Positano to Capri.
 In June, July, and August, additional morning routes depart from Capri to the Amalfi Coast and vice versa.
 You can see updated ferry schedules for the current season here:

-We recommend booking your ferry tickets online in advance, particularly if you are travelling on the weekend or during the busy months of July and August, as the Italian ferries are quite small and can get crowded.
+We recommend booking your ferry tickets online in advance, particularly if you are traveling on the weekend or during the busy months of July and August, as the Italian ferries are quite small and can get crowded.
 You can also purchase tickets directly at the port ticket office a day or two in advance.
 One piece of carry-on luggage is included in the price of a ticket; for larger bags or suitcases, you must pay a supplement (around EUR 2/bag).
 Vehicles are not allowed on board.
 During the winter (from the end of October through March), to reach Positano from Capri you must take the ferry to Sorrento and then connect to a local bus headed to the Amalfi Coast.
 Ferries between Capri and Sorrento run all year round.

 How to Get to the Amalfi Coast from Ischia